gitlabhq/gitlabhq/doc/user/admin_area/settings/account_and_limit_settings.md

   - **Admin Area > Settings > General**.
   - The path `/admin/application_settings`.

-The very first push of a new project cannot be checked for size as of now, so the first push will allow you to upload more than the limit dictates, but every subsequent push will be denied.
-LFS objects, however, can be checked on first push and **will** be rejected if the sum of their sizes exceeds the maximum allowed repository size.
+The first push of a new project, including LFS objects, will be checked for size and **will** be rejected if the sum of their sizes exceeds the maximum allowed repository size.

 For details on manually purging files, see [reducing the repository size using Git](../../project/repository/reducing_the_repo_size_using_git.md).